cirosantilli/linux-cheat/net/README.md

     The server responds with another echo request with the same data.

-    Used to testing the netowork.
+    Used to testing the network.

     Used by the ping utility.

 - destination unreachable

-    Datagram cannot be tranmited futher by a router.
+    Datagram cannot be transmitted further by a router.

     TODO when does this happens?
-This is not the TTL = 0 since that is covered by Time Exceeded
+This is not the `TTL = 0` since that is covered by Time Exceeded

 - source quench